restfb/restfb.github.io/_includes/documentation/messenger-welcome.md

 	</div>
 </div>

-The welcome screen ist the first thing a user sees from a Facebook chat bot.
-On this screen the user can learn what the bot offers and therefore some basic information are presented.
-The name, profile picture and the cover photo from the Facebook page are shown along with the responsiveness of the bot.
+The welcome screen is the first thing a user sees from a Facebook chat bot.
+On this screen, the user can learn what functionality the bot offers and therefore some basic information about this is presented.
+The name, profile picture, and cover photo from the Facebook page are shown along with the responsiveness of the bot.

-To make it more easy for the user to start a conversation with the bot, the developer can use 2 approaches.
-The "Get Started" button and the Greeting Text.
+To make it easier for the user to start a conversation with the bot, the developer can use 2 approaches: the "Get Started" button and the Greeting Text.

 ### The `Get Started` button

-First we start with the "Get Started" button.
+Let's begin with the "Get Started" button.
 The button text cannot be changed, but you can define the postback payload.
-As soon as a user clicks on the button, the payload is sent to the webhook and so the chat bot receives the request.
+As soon as a user clicks on the button, the payload is sent to the webhook and the chat bot receives the request.

 To generate the encapsulated payload, we start with a `CallToAction` object.
 It is initialized with the payload `String`.
 This object is published to the Facebook Graph API.
-Please check the following example:
+Please see the following example:

 {% highlight java %}
 CallToAction getStartedPayload = new CallToAction("GET_STARTED_PAYLOAD");